 Legally obliged to handle their waste under WEEE regulations, businesses have what is deemed a “duty of care” relating to how WEEE they produce is stored, moved and disposed of.
-This responsibility applies from creating the electronic or electrical product, through to the time when its recovered, destroyed or recycled.
+This responsibility applies from the creation of the electronic or electrical product to when it is recovered, destroyed or recycled.

 WEEE collection and disposal

 It is worth noting that nothing about WEEE regulations implies a company (or obligated producer) must physically dispose of electrical waste themselves.
 Usually, such arrangements are made when signing up for a registered compliance scheme.
 The majority of companies fulfil their obligations by agreement with a licensed AATF.
 They, in turn, manage all aspects of the WEEE recycling process.

 In short, WEEE regulations ensure businesses minimise the environmental impact of the electrical and electronic equipment they produce.
 The UK disposes of over 1 million tonnes of WEEE equipment per year, and these products must be either repaired or recycled rather than risk polluting toxins in landfill sites.
-The WEEE Directive is responsible for massively improved recycling rates for electrical and electronic equipment.
+The WEEE Directive is responsible for massively improved electrical and electronic equipment recycling rates.